Jim Thompson (Illinois politician): Governor of Illinois

-Elections

 1976 election

-In the 1976 election, he won 65 percent of the vote over Democratic Secretary of State Michael Howlett, who had defeated incumbent Governor Dan Walker in the primary and who had the support of Chicago Mayor and Cook County Democratic Party chairman Richard J. Daley.
+In the 1976 election, he won 65 percent of the vote over Democratic Secretary of State Michael Howlett, who had defeated incumbent governor Dan Walker in the primary and who had the support of Chicago Mayor and Cook County Democratic Party chairman Richard J. Daley.
 Thompson was the first candidate for governor to receive over 3 million votes; his tally of 3,000,395 remains the largest number of votes ever cast for a candidate in an election for Governor of Illinois.
 His first term was for only two years because Illinois moved its gubernatorial election from presidential-election years to midterm-election years.

 1978 and 1982 elections

 Thompson was re-elected to a full four-year term in 1978 with 60 percent of the vote, defeating State Comptroller Michael Bakalis.
 In 1982, Thompson was very narrowly re-elected over former U.S. Senator Adlai E. Stevenson III.
 Thompson won the contest by only 5,074 votes.